Kim Taehyung's net worth: Exploring the luxurious lifestyle and riches of BTS' V

 The BTS member’s luxurious apartment in Gangnam

 All BTS members reside in extremely lavish bachelor pads and homes and V is no different.
 The musician splurged heavily on a luxurious apartment in South Korea’s Gangnam district, where properties are 3.5 times as expensive as the country’s real estate average (according to Business Insider).
-V reportedly purchased the SK Apelbaum flat in 2019 at a whopping price of USD 4.55 million.
+V reportedly purchased the SK Apelbaum flat in 2019 at a whopping price of USD 4.55 million (INR 37 crore approx.).

 Located in Seoul, Gangnam offers splendid views of the Han River as well as the Namsan mountains, which makes the area more sought-after.
 The ‘Beverly Hills’ of South Korea is also the economic hub for some of the most powerful global companies.
 These include Google, IBM, Toyota and more.